Legal Agreement: Terms of Service

 Upon returning from such travel, you are required to follow any Government advice to self-isolate and remain absent from the space.

 Prior to returning to the space, you are required to provide the Organisation with evidence that you have served any self-isolation period required by the Government.
-Evidence should be in the form of a copy of your flight itinerary for your flight into Australia, that is dated at least 15 days prior to your first day back at work.
+Evidence should be in the form of a copy of your flight itinerary for your flight into Australia, that is dated at least 7 days prior to your first day back at work or for the period of self-isolation required.

 If you come into contact with someone who has travelled internationally